FionaChan01/FionaChan01/README.md

 - <img src="https://raw.githubusercontent.com/FionaChan01/FionaChan01.github.io/master/images/Hi.gif" width="20px"> Hi, I’m Qianchen (Fiona), happy to meet u here!
 - 👀 For now, I’m interested in FL and NLP, and these are the places where my recently research lays.
-- 🏫 I’m currently a senior student major in CS at Chongqing University, China.
+- 🏫 I’m currently a senior student majoring in CS at Chongqing University, China.
-- 🤗 I relish sports are hiking, yoga, loping, tennis, gym working, swimming and so on.
-Also, I am a big fan of various movies and books.I'd be quite thrilled if we share the common taste!
-Plus, I'm totally obsessed with the Lord of the Rings and the other tales about the Middle Earth in Tolkein's books
+- 🤗 I love sports are hiking, yoga, loping, tennis, gym working, swimming and so on.
+Plus, I am a big fan of movies and books.
+And I'm totally obsessed with the Lord of the Rings and the other tales about the Middle Earth in Tolkein's book.
+I'd be quite thrilled if we share the common taste!
-- 📣 I now work as a software engineer intern at Microsoft, Shanghai, and my group focuses on data platform, which belongs to DevDiv, thus lately I have been looking into spark and other things concerning with big data, feel free if you have any suggestions!
+- 📣 I now work as a software engineer intern at Microsoft, Shanghai.
+And my group is data platforms, belong to DevDiv.
+Thus, lately I have been looking into Apache Spark and other things concerning big data.
+If you have any suggestions, do let me know!
 - 📮 Contact me: qianchen.chen@outlook.com